 Kia EV6 — 310 miles

 One of the newest electric cars to hit the streets, the Kia EV6 manages to offer up to 310 miles of range for less than you’d expect compared to other automakers.
-However the $40,900 starting price tag will only get you 232 miles; you’ll have to pay at least $47,000 for the full 310.
+However the $41,400 starting price tag will only get you 232 miles; you’ll have to pay at least $47,500 for a Wind RWD model is you want the full 310.

 Still for that money you’ll also get an AR heads-up display, Kia’s radar-based “Highway Driving Assist 2” autonomous driver assistance system, and a car that can handle up to 350 KW recharging sessions.
 According to Kia, that will take you from 10-80% in just 18 minutes, provided you can find one that fast.